Vyral/jeff-wheatley/_posts/2020-07-09-can-you-buy-real-estate-with-your-ira.md

 <center><em>Can you buy real estate with your IRA?
 Find out here.</em></center>

 <br>Can you buy real estate with your IRA?
 The simple answer is yes, you can\!
-We are working with a couple of clients who are currently buying or selling real estate with their IRA, so today I wanted to share a simple plan that will show you how you, too, can buy and sell real estate with your IRA.
+We are working with a couple of clients who are currently buying or selling real estate with their IRA, so today I wanted to share a simple plan to show how you, too, can buy and sell real estate with your IRA.

-**First, find and investigate a custodian, the IRA company holding the assets**.
+**First, find and investigate a custodian—the IRA company holding the assets**.
 Our team uses a company called Equity Trust, but there are many great providers out there.

 Next, set down your objectives.
 When you’re buying a property in an IRA, you can either go all cash or up to 50% of the loan value.
 That means if you have $150,000, you could control $300,000 in assets.